joebrew/maragra/README.md

     $ git clone https://github.com/joebrew/maragra

-#### 2. Populate your `data-raw` folder
+#### 2. Prepare data

+First, youĺl need to populate your `data-raw` folder.
 This is where you should place those files which are not publicly available.
 These are:

     ├── HRS - Leave Applications.csv
     ├── HRS - Leave Applications - Sheet 2.csv